-As students continue in the program in grades 7 and 8, the emphasis is on the In 7th grade, the emphasis shifts to the development of sound vocal techniques and the development of their singing voice.
+As students continue in the program in grades seven and eight, the emphasis shifts to the development of sound vocal techniques and the development of singing voices.
 Individuals and small ensembles may be featured in these grades.
 There is at least one concert performance a year.

 A long-standing North Canton tradition, the May Fiesta features a variety of theatrical-style performances and highlights all ensembles in the district as well as musical numbers by the seniors.